evan-a-w/el2/README.md

 Install ocaml (opam, dune etc.)
 `dune exec bin/main.exe -- --comp <filename>` will spit out C code for you to separately compile.

-The compilation error messages are absolutely awful.
+The compilation error messages are absolutely awful, worse than you can imagine.

 ```
 [*